l2c2technologies/ai-ddc-assistant/README.md

 ## Usage in Koha

 1. Navigate to the cataloging interface in your Koha intranet.
-2. When adding or editing a bibliographic record, you will see a "Get Dewey Suggestions" checkbox near the title field.
+2. You will see a "Get Dewey Suggestions" checkbox and a model selection dropdown near the title field. *(See Image 2)*
 3. Optionally, select an LLM model from the dropdown menu.
 4. Check the "Get Dewey Suggestions" checkbox.
-5. A modal dialog will appear with AI-generated DDC number suggestions.
+5. A modal dialog will appear with AI-generated DDC number suggestions, along with credit information and usage details. *(See Image 1)*
 6. Select a suggestion and click "Select" to populate the 082$a field.
-The 538 field will also be updated with telemetry data.
+The 538 field will also be updated with telemetry data. *(See Image 5)*
+7. To understand the AI's reasoning, click the "here" link in the modal to view the AI Analysis. *(See Image 4)*

 ## Configuration